 Summing up: Fostering Trust in the Customer Journey

 In our final thoughts, we understand the need to balance great customer service with “buyer beware” and “caveat emptor.”
 These principles advise customers to verify and be certain of their purchases.
 Customers should be well-informed and careful in department stores or wherever customer complaints are prevalent.
-As salespeople, we need to strive to give clear and truthful information.
+And as salespeople, we need to strive to give clear and truthful information.

 This ensures that we make every sale with the customer’s best interests at heart.
 Such an approach creates a trusting environment that values customers and views sales professionals as reliable advisors.